tungtrt/kubernetes-docker-for-Ubuntu-16.04/README.md

 ### Configuring the Slave nodes :
-1. Create a new droplet in digitalocean.
+1. Create a new droplet.
-2. Choose the distribution.
+2. Choose the distribution (ubuntu, centOS,etc)
 3. Choose the droplet size.
 4. Choose the nearest Datacenter Region.
 5. Select additional options: Private Networking , Monitoring and User data